Göteborgs Hamn AB - Startsida

 During winter 2020/2021 the first maintenance dredging work begins to fill the first construction with stabilized mud masses.

 The terminal will be fully operational 2024, although certain parts can come into use before then.
-The area is 220,000 square metres in size and has a maximum water depth of 10 metres.
+The area is 220,000 square metres in size and it i possible to get a water depth of 11 metres.

 All the new berths will be equipped to provide a shoreside power supply to minimise emissions from vessels while they are at the quayside.